 organisations and provide a single point of access to these databases for research purposes.
 We determined such databases would provide a practicable source of routinely collected NHS data for the study.

-Hospital Episode Statistics (HES) [10] is a database controlled by NHS Digital [11] that contains data that is routinely collected in secondary care and relates to emergency department, inpatient and outpatient episodes for patients at hospitals in England.
+Hospital Episode Statistics (HES) [10] is a database controlled by NHS Digital [11] that contains data that are routinely collected in secondary care and relate to emergency department, inpatient and outpatient episodes for patients at hospitals in England.
 Data within HES could be used to determine those patients attending specific hospitals, to characterise those patients with respect to certain aspects of their physical and mental health, to determine their interactions with secondary care services, and to determine certain outcomes.
-Patients seen by a liaison mental health service cannot be reliability determined from HES.
-Episodes represent discrete periods of care under a particular consultant and a spell is composed of one or more episodes.
+Episodes represent discrete periods of care under a particular consultant and a spell is composed of one or more episodes – for example when a patient is transferred from a medical to a surgical team for treatment or from ICU to a lower-intensity medical ward.

+Patients seen by a liaison mental health service cannot be reliaby determined from HES.
 A new episode is not generated - the patient remains in the care of the acute hospital consultant - and contact with a different consultant-led team in liaison psychiatry is not represented within an episode.
-Data relating to interaction of patients with liaison mental health services is collected in the clinical databases of the individual organisations that provide these services.
+Data relating to interaction of patients with liaison mental health services are collected in the clinical databases of the individual organisations that provide these services.
 We determined that these clinical databases would provide the only practicable source of routinely collected NHS data from which to determine those patients who were seen by a liaison mental health service.

 Our plan was to initially focus on the linkage of primary and secondary care data to construct care pathways for patients attending hospitals without a liaison psychiatry service (one of the control groups described above), before moving onto to hospitals with a liaison mental health service.
 This paper describes this process, which became so challenging that we were unable to move on to request data from organisations that provide liaison mental health services.